aroceu/icirrus/README.md

 This is a website that serves to log with my history with the Pok&eacute;mon franchise&mdash;as an avid player since 2004, it eventually occurred to me that it would be pretty neat to preserve all of my parties across each game onto a website.
 So this is what that's for, along with some fun stuff about me and a small Pok&eacute;mon Go section.
 This website is always subject to change as time goes on.

-As of 2024, I have also discovered a new time waster in Pok&eacute;Rogue, and have decided to make the "button" part of the index link to an archive of those parties.
-So be on the look out for that!
-(I also need more runs to have worth archiving, anyway.)

 ### Features
 - Entirely hardcoded
 - Image heavy